atlasphp/Atlas.Orm/docs/record-sets.md

 ## Removing

-You can remove Records by their columns values.
+You can remove Records by their column values.
 (Note that this only removes them from the RecordSet; it does not delete them from the database.)

 ```php